The Vinland Phenomenon

 Interviews, archival material, and photo footage collected on site have been processed and assembled to create four different work series.
 Together, they aim to convey the multifaceted nature of The Vinland Phenomenon that thrives on a mix of facts, fiction, and wishful thinking.

-Full introduction and foreword by Birgitta Wallace
+Full introduction and foreword by Dr. Birgitta Wallace

 XVinland Quotes